 How to Plant Vegetables in Containers?

-When deciding where to place your containers, consider factors such as sunlight exposure, water accessibility, and wind protection.
+When deciding where to place your containers, consider sunlight exposure, water accessibility, and wind protection.

 The pots should also be in a location that is easily accessible with a watering hose, so you don’t have to haul them across your yard a dozen times a morning and then again at night.